 Ashtanga Vinyasa Yoga is a systematic approach to yoga, originally designed for the householder.
-In this system you could combine the traditional practices of yoga that would normally require full time dedication, and condense them into a practice lasting just a couple of hours.
+In this system, you could combine the traditional practices of yoga that would normally require full-time dedication, and condense them into a practice lasting just a couple of hours.
 This would allow time to continue with work, whilst getting the benefits of the practices, and experiencing (first hand) the philosophical concepts.
 The principles of this style of yoga are based on the classical text ‘The Yoga Sutras by Patanjali’.

 Patanjali’s Yoga Sutras were the first written, scientific presentation of yoga (around 5000 years ago).
-He compiled all available knowledge about the development of the consciousness and structured it in such a way, that is could be separated from any particular religious teachings or doctrine.
+He compiled all available knowledge about the development of the consciousness and structured it in such a way, that it could be separated from any particular religious teachings or doctrine.

-He starts with Atha yog-anushasanam – now the discipline of yoga.
-Meaning both that the discipline of yoga may only be practiced NOW, (not tomorrow, yesterday or five minutes ago) and that now (from here in) will be described the discipline that is yoga.
+He starts with “Atha yog-anushasanam” – now the discipline of yoga.
+Meaning both that the discipline of yoga may only be practiced NOW, (not tomorrow, yesterday, or five minutes ago) and that now (from herein) will be described, the discipline that is yoga.

-1 Yama – Social Ethics
+- Yama – Social Ethics

-2 Niyama – Personal Behaviour
+- Niyama – Personal Behaviour

-3 Asana – Physical Postures
+- Asana – Physical Postures

-4 Pranayama – Controlling the Vital Force
+- Pranayama – Controlling the Vital Force

-5 Pratyahara – Withdrawing the Senses
+- Pratyahara – Withdrawing the Senses

-6 Dharana – Concentration
+- Dharana – Concentration

-7 Dhyana – Meditation
+- Dhyana – Meditation

-8 Samadhi – Absorption / Bliss
+- Samadhi – Absorption / Bliss

-The first three ‘limbs’ refer to the outer aspects of yoga, they lay the foundation for deeper practice, and will bring the body to a state of balance and physical health.
+The first three ‘limbs’ refer to the outer aspects of yoga, they lay the foundation for a deeper practice and will bring the body to a state of balance and physical health.
 Pranayama and pratyahara (fourth and fifth) make the bridge between the inner and outer, and the last three ‘limbs’ (sometimes referred to as samyama or integration) naturally go together as the inner or higher aspects of yoga.
 Concentration leads to meditation which leads to absorption.
 These three are what bring the knowledge of the true self.

 1. YAMA – Social Ethics

-Right social ethics, play a major role in physical health, psychological well being, and spiritual development.
+Right social ethics play a major role in physical health, psychological well-being, and spiritual development.
 Following these base rules means we will reduce harmful impact on the world and not become entangled in external complications of destructive relationships, or ‘wrong’ possessions.

-HOW TO APPLY: Non violence to your body by not pushing too hard.
+How to apply: Non-violence to your body by not pushing too hard.
 Yoga must be the balance between ‘himsa’ violence and ‘halasya’ laziness.
 Know your limits.
 Ambition can also become a type of violence.

-Honesty, firstly to yourself, then to others.
+- Satya – Truthfulness – Honesty, firstly to yourself, then to others.
 Consider what you are implying, as well as what you are actually saying.
 You are often more exposed than you let yourself believe, when your actions do not match your words you invite other people to lie to you.
 Be true to your intentions, why are you doing the practice?
 Who is the person who makes a resolution and who is the person who breaks it?

-HOW TO APPLY: Be true to your intentions, and honest about where you are.
+How to apply: Be true to your intentions, and honest about where you are.
 If you are constantly switching between past and future you are avoiding the ultimate truth which is being present.
-Avoid thinking or day dreaming by using drishti, and ujjayi pranayama to focus.
+Avoid thinking or daydreaming by using drishti, and ujjayi pranayama to focus.

-HOW TO APPLY: It is possible to steal subtly, e.g. Stealing someone’s confidence, making them feel insecure, or stealing their energy.
+How to apply: It is possible to steal subtly, e.g. Stealing someone’s confidence, making them feel insecure, or stealing their energy.
 But also stealing in terms of style and movement.
-Yoga practice is the time to focus only on yourself and your self development.
+Yoga practice is the time to focus only on yourself and your self-development.

-HOW TO APPLY: Don’t lose your energy downwards.
+How to apply: Don’t lose your energy downwards.
 Using mula bandha (root lock) prevents energy from flowing down and out.
 Avoid projecting sexual thoughts onto other students or teachers, particularly during adjustment.

 2. NIYAMA – Personal Behaviour